tadle-com/market-evm/README.md

 ```
 Tadle is a cutting-edge pre-market infrastructure designed to unlock illiquid assets in the crypto pre-market.

-Our first product, the Points Marketplace, empowers projects to unlock the liquidity and value of points systems before conducting the Token Generation Event (TGE).
-By facilitating seamless trading and providing a secure, trustless environment, Tadle ensures that your community can engage with your tokens and points dynamically and efficiently.
+Our first product, the Points Marketplace, empowers projects to unlock the liquidity and value of projectPoints systems before conducting the Token Generation Event (TGE).
+By facilitating seamless trading and providing a secure, trustless environment, Tadle ensures that your community can engage with your tokens and projectPoints dynamically and efficiently.

 [Documentation](https://tadle.gitbook.io/tadle)
 [Website](https://tadle.com)